reidmorrison/rails_semantic_logger/README.md

 Rails Semantic Logger now supports Sidekiq metrics.
 Below are the metrics that are now available when the JSON logging format is used:
+- `sidekiq.job.perform`
-- `sidekiq.job.perform` - The duration of each Sidekiq job.
+  - The duration of each Sidekiq job.
+  - `duration` contains the time in milliseconds that the job took to run.
+- `sidekiq.queue.latency`
-- `sidekiq.queue.latency` - The time between when a Sidekiq job was enqueued and when it was started.
+  - The time between when a Sidekiq job was enqueued and when it was started.
+  - `metric_amount` contains the time in milliseconds that the job was waiting in the queue.

 ## Upgrading to Semantic Logger v4.15 & V4.16 - Sidekiq Support